Close Menu

 THE THREE TYPES OF ADHD

 There are three types of ADHD: inattentive type, hyperactive/impulsive type or combined type.
 If you have been diagnosed with ADHD, then your doctor will tell you which type of ADHD you have based on your symptoms.
 You report your symptoms over a six month period and the doctor gives you a diagnosis.
-Read below to learn more about each type of ADHD diagnosis.
+Read below to learn more about each type of ADHD.
 There are three different kinds:

 INATTENTIVE TYPE ADHD